 - F.J.
 Horgan Water Treatment Plant – Located in Scarborough and built in 1979, it supplies 20% of Toronto’s drinking water.

-- Island Water Treatment Plant – Located on Centre Island, the first plant was built in the 1900s.
+- Island Water Treatment Plant – Located on Toronto Island, the first plant was built in the 1900s.
 A new facility was constructed in 1977 and supplies 20% of the City’s drinking water.